dashbitco/broadway/README.md

 Broadway takes the burden of defining concurrent GenStage topologies and provide a simple configuration API that automatically defines concurrent producers, concurrent processing, batch handling, and more, leading to both time and cost efficient ingestion and processing of data.

   * Back-pressure
+  * Automatic acknowledgements
   * Batching
-  * Fault tolerance through restarts
+  * Fault tolerance with minimal data loss
   * Graceful shutdown
   * Built-in testing
   * Partitioning